theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 Santa is Coming to Coos Bay!
 Santa will be at 3rd & Central in Downtown Coos Bay from 1pm-5pm.
 Follow the signs that will direct you on a Drive By to see Santa.
 Kids, bring your letters to Santa filled with your Christmas wishes.
 Put your letter in Santa's mailbox and his elves will give you a candy cane!
 Santa will be escorted to the Coos Bay Visitor Center Parking Lot where he will light the Coos Bay Tree at 5:30pm.
 Parking will be limited, so the Tree Lighting will be Live Streamed on Facebook!

+##### December 5 - North Bend Annual Lighted Parade at Pony Village Mall

+The 2020 Christmas Light Parade will be a bit different from years past.There will still be all the fancy decorated Trucks - however, Parade vehicles will be parked and you will drive around them instead of watching them pass you by.
+Pony Village Mall has made space in their parking lot for this fun Holiday Tradition.

+{{< spacer 50 >}}

 #### More Event Details Coming Soon!!!

-_*All participating businesses are following recommended COVID guidelines so be sure to wear your mask and practice social distancing._
+{{< spacer 50 >}}

 **Still Missing Shore Acres Holiday Lights Display?
 We are too.
 But our friends at Shore Acres and Epuerto put together a wonderful Video as a Virtual Tour of Last Year's Lights. (click on the picture below)**

 ![](/img/holiday-lights-shore-acres-panoramic.jpg)

+{{< spacer 100 >}}

+_*All participating businesses are following recommended COVID guidelines so be sure to wear your mask and practice social distancing._